zivbeh/GraphReaderExtension/README.md

 4. Select the folder `GraphReaderExtension` (this project directory)

 You should now see the "Region Screenshot" extension in your toolbar (puzzle icon).
 Pin it for quick access if you like.

-## Usage

-- Click the toolbar button "Region Screenshot"
-- Your cursor becomes a crosshair on the current tab
-- Click and drag to select a rectangle
-- Release the mouse to capture; the cropped image is saved automatically to Downloads
-- Press `Esc` to cancel

-Notes:
-- The capture is of the visible area of the tab only
-- The extension accounts for device pixel ratio and page zoom for crisp crops

-## Permissions

-- `activeTab`: allow script execution on the active tab after you click the action
-- `scripting`: programmatically inject the content script
-- `downloads`: save the cropped image
-- `tabs`: capture the visible part of the tab

-## Files

-- `manifest.json`: MV3 manifest
-- `background.js`: service worker that injects the content script, captures screenshots, and saves files
-- `contentScript.js`: selection overlay, crop logic, and messaging